smhr/ska-src-training-containers/Talks/containers-build/README.md

     From: ubuntu:18.04
     ```

     Your definition file should always have a header at the very beginning of the file.
 First we instruct the build system of the bootstrap agent.
 Think of it as a source of your base image. `Bootstrap` is also a required keyword and has to be present **on the first like of every definition file**.
 In the above definition file we let Singularity know that we would like to build our container based on a Docker image.
-THis is an important feature than makes transition from Docker to Singularity relatively easy - you can still use Docker images to not only run them with Singularity, but also use them as base layers in your definition files.
+This is an important feature that makes transitioning from Docker to Singularity relatively easy - you can still use Docker images to not only run them with Singularity, but also use them as base layers in your definition files.

     We again use a specific version of Ubuntu, the same one as with our Dockerfile.
 Feel free to experiment and use different versions of Ubuntu or even completely different operating systems!